 Tapestry (TPR) Stock Sinks As Market Gains: What You Should Know

 Wall Street will be looking for positivity from Tapestry as it approaches its next earnings report date.
 In that report, analysts expect Tapestry to post earnings of $0.41 per share.
 This would mark a year-over-year decline of 19.61%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.42 billion, up 11.39% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.42 billion, up 11.39% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.65 per share and revenue of $6.75 billion.
-These totals would mark changes of +22.9% and +17.53%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $3.65 per share and revenue of $6.75 billion, which would represent changes of +22.9% and +17.53%, respectively, from the prior year.

-Any recent changes to analyst estimates for Tapestry should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.1% higher.
-Tapestry is currently a Zacks Rank #2 (Buy).
+Tapestry currently has a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that Tapestry has a Forward P/E ratio of 10.38 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 9.66.
+Digging into valuation, Tapestry currently has a Forward P/E ratio of 10.54.
+This valuation marks a premium compared to its industry's average Forward P/E of 9.78.

-Meanwhile, TPR's PEG ratio is currently 0.83.
+Investors should also note that TPR has a PEG ratio of 1.05 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Retail - Apparel and Shoes stocks are, on average, holding a PEG ratio of 0.82 based on yesterday's closing prices.
+Retail - Apparel and Shoes stocks are, on average, holding a PEG ratio of 0.79 based on yesterday's closing prices.

 The Retail - Apparel and Shoes industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 112, which puts it in the top 45% of all 250+ industries.
+This group has a Zacks Industry Rank of 106, putting it in the top 42% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.